An elementary-only independent school located in Atlanta, serving children ages three through Sixth Grade since 1951.

 • + BIRTHDAY INVITATION POLICY

-The School strongly encourages parents to invite either a few students to a child’s birthday party or the entire class.
-When a small number of children are left out, feelings can be hurt.
+Parents are strongly encouraged to invite either a few students to a child’s birthday party or the entire class.
+Feelings can be hurt when a small number of children are left out.
 Invitations should not be delivered at school.

 • + BOOKBAG CONSIDERATIONS